Close

 Featured Expeditions

 Browse some of our most popular Antarctic expeditions or download or order our latest brochure to view the full range of itineraries.
-For a limited time unlock up to 20% off* your 2024-25 Bucket List Antarctica adventure.
 To book, contact our expert team or request an online quote.
 Not sure which expedition is right for you?
 Read this.
 You’ll also love our handy guide on preparing for your first trip to Antarctica.
 We’ll see you in Antarctica soon!

 SHARE: